Anisochaeta gigantea

 Anisochaeta gigantea (formerly Spenceriella gigantea or Celeriella gigantea), commonly called the North Auckland worm, is a rare giant annelid of the family Megascolecidae, endemic to New Zealand.

 The North Auckland worm is New Zealand's largest, reaching 1.4 m long, and 11 mm in diameter.
 Its burrows are up to 20 mm in diameter, and reach a depth of 3.5 m.
+It has been described as feeling "unshaven", likely due to the number of chaetae, about 60, on each segment.
+Dorsally, the worm is purplish‑red anterior to the clitellum, with a distinct purple streak running along the dorsal midline; the remainder of the body is a paler reddish colour.
+This colouration fades when preserved to white with purplish grey features.

-The type locality is on Little Barrier Island on a plateau 200 m above sea level in forest subsoil.
+Anisochaeta gigantea was described in 1905 and placed in the genus Diporochaeta by William Benham, a Professor at the University of Otago.
+The description was based upon a single specimen sent to him by Mr. R. Shakespear, the caretaker on Hauturu.
+The type locality is from a plateau 200 m above sea level in forest subsoil on Little Barrier Island.
 Under both the New Zealand Threat Classification System and IUCN Redlist it is classed a "Data Deficient".